Dvi23/M365_-wiki/Home.md

 Welcome to the Matt Novitsch wiki Page, I'll be hosting my projects here that I have done for M365.
+I have been working with Microsoft Defender for Endpoints and Microsoft Endpoint Manager.
+I have about 20 years experience in the Information Technology field most of which has been around endpoint management.